cagarweyne/es2015/es6-modules.md

 ###Quick recap of the need for modules in the first place

+Just like good authors divide their books into chapters you should always take the opportunity to divide your code into modules!
+There are a host of arguments for the need to modularize code, so we will only mention a few:

+1. Maintainability
+The fact that you have extracted out certain functionality into its own module means that it is self contained and not dependent on the rest of you code.
+This means that you can improve on this module in the future without affecting the rest of your code base.
+Imagine you had a massive codebase and you did not modularize your code, then you decided to change a part of your code, but since the code is interdependent on each other it will affect other parts of the code.
+This means that you have to go through your entire code base to check and see which parts of other code will be affected by the change.
+This is a nightmare scenario, as a small change is likely to break your whole application.
+This in itself is probably enough of an argument as to why you should use modules in your code!

+2.

 ###Creating modules in ES6

 ###How to import Modules in ES6